AFRINIC/ansible-role-certbot/README.md

 The variable `certbot_install_from_source` controls whether to install Certbot from Git or package management.
 The latter is the default, so the variable defaults to `no`.

     certbot_auto_renew: true
-    certbot_auto_renew_user: "{{ ansible_user }}"
+    certbot_auto_renew_user: "apache"
-    certbot_auto_renew_hour: 3
+    certbot_auto_renew_hour: 4
     certbot_auto_renew_minute: 30
+    certbot_auto_renew_weekday: 6
     certbot_auto_renew_options: "--quiet --no-self-upgrade"

 By default, this role configures a cron job to run under the provided user account at the given hour and minute, every day.
-The defaults run `certbot renew` (or `certbot-auto renew`) via cron every day at 03:30:00 by the user you use in your Ansible playbook.
-It's preferred that you set a custom user/hour/minute so the renewal is during a low-traffic period and done by a non-root user account.
+The defaults run `certbot renew` (or `certbot-auto renew`) via cron every week at 04:30:00, on a Saturday, by the user you use in your Ansible playbook.
+It's preferred that you set a custom user/hour/minute/weekday so the renewal is during a low-traffic period and done by a non-root user account.

 ### Automatic Certificate Generation

-Currently there is one built-in method for generating new certificates using this role: `standalone`.
-Other methods (e.g. using nginx or apache and a webroot) may be added in the future.
+Currently there is one built-in method for generating new certificates using this role: `apache`.
+This has been modified from the original role this is based on where ther only method was previously `standalone`.
+(This may be modified further in future to allow both to work, and/or other methods like nginx.)

-**For a complete example**: see the fully functional test playbook in [tests/test-standalone-nginx-aws.yml](tests/test-standalone-nginx-aws.yml).

-    certbot_create_if_missing: no
+    certbot_create_if_missing: yes
-    certbot_create_method: standalone
+    certbot_create_method: apache

 Set `certbot_create_if_missing` to `yes` or `True` to let this role generate certs.
 Set the method used for generating certs with the `certbot_create_method` variable—current allowed values include: `standalone`.